 Therefore, all employees must fully understand the company’s health and safety policy.
 For a company operating globally, this means delivering a health and safety program that’s comprehensive and comprehendible for its entire multilingual workforce.

 You can offer health and safety messaging in many ways, including:

 All text, annotations, and captions must be accurately recreated in each language—and, in each case, the translation must be as instantly understandable in the target language as it is in the source.

 Making health and safety documentation understandable across multiple languages is particularly challenging as the content is often highly technical—yet it needs to be conveyed clearly with unambiguous impact.

-Where such modifications are required, it’s crucial that no ambiguities arise in the newly formed target text.
+When you modify something, then, it’s crucial that no ambiguities arise in the newly formed target text.

 How to Translate Health & Safety Regulations

 A suitable translation process for this essential information should incorporate the following three stages: